Sugar Glider Cute, Pouched, Flying Marsupial

 Photo: Sugar glider feeding

-Sugar gliders eat insects, small lizards and birds.
-They also eat honeydew, pollen, manna and tree sap.
+The sugar glider forages for food at night.
+It is primarily an insectivore.
+It may also eat small lizards and birds.
+It requires about 25% of its diet to be protein-based.
+The sugar glider also eats honeydew, pollen, manna and tree sap.
 A sugar glider eats up to 10% of its body weight each day.

-Sugar Glider Reproduction & Life Cycle Sugar Glider Babies
+Sugar Glider Reproduction & Life Cycle

 Sugar gliders in log